-Social media post of a senior man in work clothes.
-Text reads, "Help ensure your later years are safe and secure.
-Learn how to make the most of the Canada Pension Plan and other programs.
-Seniors know a lot.
-But there's more to learn."
+A Facebook post from Seniors in Canada showing seniors in café.
+Text reads, "Help ensure your later years are safe and secure by learning about programs, services and information available for seniors.
+Seniors know a lot but there's more to learn. canada.ca/seniors"